IATI/IATI-Extra-Documentation/en/organisation-standard/overview/document-links.rst

 Attention should be paid by the publisher to any links that become obsolete

-The same document can be presented in different languages via seperate ``document-link`` elements.
+The same document can be presented in different languages via separate ``document-link`` elements.

 For every document presented either a ``title`` or ``category`` is expected (or both)